rauc-lab/being/docs/concepts.rst

 The frontend is grouped in different *widgets*.
 Each widget is its own web `Web Components <https://developer.mozilla.org/en-US/docs/Web/Web_Components>`_.
-Most widgets will fetch some initial data and then receive subsequent update via the web socket connection.
+Most widgets will fetch some initial data and then receive subsequent updates via the web socket connection.